bernard357/mcp-watch/README.md

 However, we could observe that many clients just do not leverage data made available to them, either because they are lacking of analytics back-end and of expertise, or because they are just looking for a lightweight and standalone solution.

 MCP Watch is a concrete response to this situation.
 With this project we provide a beautiful dashboard that can be setup quickly by any practitioner of the Managed Cloud Platform.
+We also explain how your public servers can be scanned automatically by Qualys less than 2 minutes after their exposure to the Internet.

 The project is dedicated to the global community of clients and employees who use cloud services from Dimension Data for their virtual infrastructure.
 MCP Watch can be used either as an operational dashboard where powerful analytics can be done visually, or as a smart demonstration of Dimension Data API capabilities.